 Any fees that we charge you will be calculated based on the amount of work required to provide you with our services.

-In addition to the above remuneration we may also receive a claims management fee if we manage claims on behalf of the insurer.
+The above commission may include a claims management fee if we manage claims on behalf of the insurer.
 We may also receive a profit commission from an insurer subject to the underwriting and claims performance of the business we place with them.

-Our employee or authorised representative that will assist you with your insurance needs will be paid a market salary which may include a bonus based on performance.
-They may also be eligible to receive incentives or bonuses based on service, retention and increasing the portfolio size.
+Our employee that will assist you with your insurance needs will be paid a market salary which may include an incentive based on performance.
+They may also be eligible to receive incentives based on service, retention and increasing the portfolio size.

 IBL Limited may from time to time receive a benefit from product providers by way of sponsorship of educational seminars, conferences or training days, meals or entertainment.
 Details of benefits over $300 will be maintained on a register.

-When we act as an agent of an insurer we often receive a higher amount of commission than we would receive if we were placing the business as a broker.
-The reason we receive a higher commission is to pay for expenses we incur on behalf of the insurer such as product development, claims management, document management, software development and administration etc.
+When we act as an agent of an insurer, we often receive a higher amount of commission than we would receive if we were placing the business as a broker.
+The reason we receive a higher commission is to pay for expenses we incur on behalf of the insurer such as product development, claims management, document management, software development, administration, etc.